SlyDaw/CTF-Writeups-and-Blogs/_posts/2022-06-10-GettingStarted.md

 The TARGETURI option dictates under which path the service operates.
 In our case, it is in the base path of `/` and therefore does not need to be changed either.

 The LHOST option is our host's NIC (network interface card) address.
 Since we are connected using the HacktheBox VPN, it will most likely be under the tun0 interface.
-We can check our tun0 IP address by typing the following command in a new terminal on our host.
+We can check our tun0 IP address the following command in a new terminal on our host.

 `> ip a`